reinout/tools/README.rst

 And, as documentation, some of the debian packages I install::

-  apt install etckeeper curl gpg xclip emacs25 evolution evolution-ews
+  apt install etckeeper gpg xclip emacs25 evolution evolution-ews

 Bootstrap installation notes for myself, to use on OSX